Brian Wilson's Pet Sounds Tour Featuring Al Jardine and Blondie Chaplin at the Xcite Center, Parx Casino, Bensalem, PA, November 3, 2018

 Good Vibrations

-Help Me Rhonda (Jardine's first ever lead vocal on a Beach Boys' song)
+Help Me Rhonda (Jardine's first ever lead vocal on a Beach Boys' record)

 Barbara Ann